 An evolutionary approach can be distilled down to six key concepts: variation, selection, and retention, in context, at the right dimension and level (Wilson, Hayes, Biglan, & Embry, 2014).
 Therapists have generally applicable ways of talking about variation, selection, retention, and context: they seek changes that work well for the person (variation and selection), and that can be built into larger habitual patterns that fit the client’s situation (retention and contextual fit).
 Systems of change processes in psychological intervention apply those concepts to specific dimensions of psychological development (affective, cognitive, behavioral, attentional, motivational and so one).
 For example, a cognitive therapist may have ideas about how encourage new and more effective ways of thinking (variation and selection within a cognitive domain), and how to create habitual patterns of healthy thinking that better meet certain life situation (e.g., homework tasks that encourage more rational thought processes relevant to areas of concern).

-Systems of change processes can also focus on different levels of analysis and their intereactions.
+Systems of change processes can also focus on different levels of analysis and their interactions.
 The actions of people considered as individual can be linked to underlying physiology, such as brain circuits, genetics and epigenetics, on the one hand, or viewed as being nested within relationships, social groups, or cultural communities on the other.

 By combining all six evolutionary concepts, a broad conceptual space for the exploration of adaptive and maladaptive change processes is created.
 It organizes a kind of multi-dimensional multi-level “functional periodic table” for change processes and the models that organize them.